run-llama/llama-hub/loader_hub/github_repo/README.md

 # Github Repository Loader

-This loader takes in `owner`, `repo`, `branch`, `commit` and other optional parameters such as for filtering dicrectories or only allowing some files with given extensions etc. It then fetches all the contents of the GitHub repository.
+This loader takes in `owner`, `repo`, `branch`, `commit` and other optional parameters such as for filtering directories or only allowing some files with given extensions etc. It then fetches all the contents of the GitHub repository.

 As a prerequisite, you will need to generate a person access token.
 See [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for instructions.